 Conceptual foundations and methodologies for teaching information and communications technology.
 (Typically offered: Irregular)

 TEED 3303.
-The Technologies of Energy and Movement (Irregular).
+The Technologies of Energy and Movement.
 3 Hours.

 TEED 4103.
-Engineering Design for Technology Education Capstone (Irregular).
+Engineering Design for Technology Education Capstone.
 3 Hours.

 Analysis of engineering design, focus on design processes, physical and computer modeling, and materials processing.
-Prerequisite: TEED 1103 and TEED 3103.
+Prerequisite: TEED 1103.
+(Typically offered: Irregular)

 In an actual industrial setting, the student will study managerial functions, organizational practices, product design, production fabrication, routing, quality control, work schedules, industrial relations, and related activities of American industrial society.
-May be repeated for up to 15 hours of degree credit.
+(Typically offered: Fall, Spring and Summer) May be repeated for up to 15 hours of degree credit.